-Our funding policy is to make the minimum annual contribution required by the Employee Retirement Income Security Act of 1974.
+Our pension plan funding policy is to make the minimum annual contribution required by the Employee Retirement Income Security Act of 1974.
 Plan obligations and annual pension expense are determined by independent actuaries using a number of assumptions provided by us including assumptions about employee demographics, retirement age, compensation levels, pay rates, turnover, expected long-term rate of return on plan assets, discount rate and the amount and timing of claims.
 Each plan assumption reflects our best estimate of the plan's future experience.
 The most sensitive assumption in the determination of plan obligations for pensions is the discount rate.
-The discount rate used in determining the funded status as of March 31, 2007 and April 1, 2006 was 6.00% and 5.75%, respectively.
+The discount rate that we use for determining future pension obligations is based on a review of long-term bonds that receive one of the two highest ratings given by a recognized rating agency.
+The discount rate determined on this basis has increased from 5.75% at April 1, 2006 to 6.00% at March 31, 2007, and increased to 6.25% at March 29, 2008.
 In developing the overall expected long-term rate of return on plan assets assumption, a building block approach was used in which rates of return in excess of inflation were considered separately for equity securities and debt securities.
-The excess returns were weighted by the representative target allocation and added along with an appropriate rate of inflation to develop the overall expected long-term rate of return on plan assets assumption.
+The excess returns were weighted by the representative target allocation and added along with an appropriate rate of inflation to develop the overall expected long-term rate of return on plan assets of our pension plans was 8.5% and 9.0% in fiscal 2007, respectively.